liquidctl/liquidctl/README.md

 liquidctl – monitor and control liquid coolers and other devices.
 Copyright (C) 2018–2020  Jonas Malaco, CaseySJ, Tom Frey and contributors

-liquidctl incorporates work by leaty, KsenijaS, Alexander Tong, Jens Neumaier, Kristóf Jakab, Sean Nelson, Chris Griffith, notaz, realies and Thomas Pircher.
+liquidctl incorporates work by leaty, Ksenija Stanojevic, Alexander Tong, Jens Neumaier, Kristóf Jakab, Sean Nelson, Chris Griffith, notaz, realies and Thomas Pircher.

 Depending on how it is packaged, it might also bundle copies of python, hidapi, libusb, cython-hidapi, pyusb and docopt.